deleveld/OpenPMX/README.md

 # The `OpenPMX` project

-This repository contains a copy of the latest stable version of `OpenPMX`, collection of numerical routines for estimation and simulation of mixed-effect pharmacokinetic and pharmacodynamic models.
+`OpenPMX` is a collection of numerical routines for estimation and simulation of mixed-effect pharmacokinetic and pharmacodynamic models.
+This repository contains a copy of the latest stable version.

 - First-order conditional estimation results similar to industry standard [NONMEM](https://www.iconplc.com/solutions/technologies/nonmem)
 - Code and simulate/estimate models using text files allows scripting and integration with other tools